What Are Muscle Relaxers?

 - Bone and joint deformities

-Muscle relaxants with antispastic properties are prescribed for spasticity.
+Muscle relaxers with antispastic properties are prescribed for spasticity.

 Muscle Pain and Other Uses

-- If you have acute muscular pain, but cannot tolerate painkillers such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen
+- If you have acute muscular pain, but are allergic to or can't tolerate painkillers.

-- If you have spasms that impair your ability to perform basic daily functions, like eating and bathing (e.g., gastroesophageal reflux disease)
+- If you have spasms that impair your ability to perform basic daily functions, like eating and bathing.

-- If you are not responsive to over-the-counter painkillers
+- If you are not responsive to over-the-counter (OTC) painkillers

 Using a muscle relaxer for chronic pain has not been proven to be effective.
 It also poses long-term health risks, namely drug addiction and abuse.